Hong Kong Tax Authorities

 Laws Which Are Enforced by Hong Kong’s Tax Authorities

 Hong Kong’s tax authorities enforce many different tax laws.
-Some of the laws that are enforced by the Hong Kong’s authority include those related to tax losses.
+Some of the laws that are enforced by Hong Kong’s authority include those related to tax losses.
 Such tax losses can only be carried forward; they may not be carried backwards to previous years.
 There are also several other important tax laws which are enforced by Hong Kong’s tax authorities.

 Transfers of shares